mphonic/Dumber-From-Another-Mother/README.md

 "S" allows you to save the current state as a preset.
 "R" records the audio into the `/recordings` folder (remember to hit it again to stop recording).
 Hitting ctrl-. (cmd-. on Mac) will stop everything and close the interface window.
 Just repeat the steps above to start again.

-Just like the Moog DFAM, this instrument can produce a vast array of sounds from just a few sources.
+Just like the Moog DFAM, this instrument can produce a vast array of sounds from only a few sources.
 A single patch can play the role of kick, snare, bass, and bizarre animal squelch, and a single tweak to a single patch can change things drastically.

 Much more documentation coming soon...
 (See [Donate](#donate) to help carve out time for such intense labor)